shrinerb/shrine/doc/plugins/cached_attachment_data.md

 # Cached Attachment Data

-The `cached_attachment_data` plugin adds the ability to retain the cached file across form redisplays, which means the file doesn't have to be reuploaded in case of validation errors.
+The [`cached_attachment_data`][cached_attachment_data] plugin adds the ability to retain the cached file across form redisplays, which means the file doesn't have to be reuploaded in case of validation errors.

 ```rb
 plugin :cached_attachment_data